Phlebotomist Salary by State 2026: All 50 States Ranked

 Cost-of-Living Adjusted Rankings

 Raw salary figures can be misleading.
-A $52,930 salary in California buys less than a $46,230 salary in Minnesota when housing, groceries, and transportation are factored in.
+A high nominal wage in an expensive state can deliver less real spending power than a lower wage in a cheaper one: California's $56,600 (BEA RPP 113.4) and North Dakota's $47,990 (RPP 91.3) land close once housing, groceries, and transportation are factored in, with North Dakota edging ahead.
 The COL-adjusted column divides each state's salary by its BEA Regional Price Parity index, showing real purchasing power.

 #1 Best Value